matteomollano/Capstone/README.md

 # Capstone

 This is a machine learning network analyzer in the works.
 It is currently being implemented in Python. <br>
-The frontend will be designed using React.
+The frontend is currently in development using React.